urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

   - google
 redirect_from: /vendors/stock_android.html
 explanation: "
-We are giving ASOP or stock Android a zero crap score.
-Even it is not perfect and you can still expect issues with background processing (see below) on devices with Android 6+, it is still the best we have :(.
+We are giving AOSP or stock Android a zero crap score.
+Even if it's not perfect and you can still expect issues with background processing (see below) on devices with Android 6+, it is still the best we have :(.
 The truth is, if OEMs would stop adding battery saving features on top of AOSP, Android would be a much better place for users and app developers.

 So even stock Android may kill your app when doing tasks valuable to the user.
 Especially if users enable Background restrictions for a particular app.